gimjin/icon/README.md

 Crafting font-icon or svg-symbol with *@ixiaer/icon* typically follows these steps:

-1. Create a config file .iconrc.js, .iconrc.json or an iconrc field in a package.json file, all of which *@ixiaer/icon* will look for and read automatically, or you can specify a configuration file on the command line.
-If none of the above will use the node_modules/@ixiaer/icon/.iconrc.js
+1. Create a config file icon.config.js, icon.config.json or an icon field in a package.json file, all of which *@ixiaer/icon* will look for and read automatically, or you can specify a configuration file on the command line.
+If none of the above will use the node_modules/@ixiaer/icon/icon.config.js
 2. Register a couple of SVG source files for processing.
 3. Trigger the compilation process and receive the generated files(SVG, JS, Fonts, CSS).